statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

 Rawdata converter job config properties are grouped into logical sections.

 {{% alert title="Note" color="info" %}}
 Config can be expressed either as `yaml` (via `application.yml`) or `json` (e.g. when scheduling a converter job via the REST endpoints).
-The docs below lists the `json` variant of the names.
+The docs below use the `json` variant of the names.
 If used in a `yaml` context, translate these properties from "camelCase" to "snake-case".
 {{% /alert %}}

 ```